Margaret Feinberg – Fight Back with Joy – New Tour!

 Bless you and thanks for your time!

 What started out as a simple Christmas gift for a friend, has turned into a movement to pray, feed and serve 500 kids in the Kibera slums in Kenya by January 15th.
 Each of us looks at a calendar everyday, now there is the opportunity to purchase this limited edition calendar and put it on your kitchen table, desk, by your TV, or wherever you or your family gather.
-The purchase of this calendar provides an opportunity to enjoy the charming artwork and a reminder to pray for a child who is in a real world struggle for the basics of life, and certainly the need for Jesus, a need we all share.
+The purchase of this calendar provides an opportunity to enjoy the charming artwork and a reminder to pray for a child who is in a real world struggle for the basics of life, and certainly the need for Jesus, a need we all share.order-button2

 In the Kibera slum in Kenya one million people are crammed into an area of about one square mile.
 Most of the structures are shacks made out of whatever they can find.
 The average size of homes here is about 9 feet by 9 feet.
 But what makes it more shocking is that most of the homes have 8 or more people living in them.
-There is absolutely no indoor plumbing; and access to clean water is limited.There is a stream of sewage that runs through Kibera.
-The sanitation problem is one of reasons one in nine children in Kenya die before age 5.
-Other major causes of death here are diarrhea, Hepatitis A, AIDS, and malaria.
+There is absolutely no indoor plumbing; and access to clean water is limited.

 It is not uncommon for families to spend their entire lives and never leave the slums.